Here’s an obscure but reportedly effective treatment used by integrative medicine practitioners for joint and spinal pain

 Linetsky discusses, in his article, why this therapy seems to work.
 Injecting the dextrose solution into painful joints creates inflammation.
 Could that be just what the doctor ordered?
 So it seems.
 According to Linetsky, “The inflammatory response is intertwined with the regenerative, reparative process…[This] stimuli may lead to two distinct repair pathways.
-The first is regeneration, which replaces injured cells by the same type of cells; and the second is fibrosis, or the replacement of injured cells by fibrous connective tissue.
+The first is regeneration, which replaces injured cells with the same type of cells; and the second is fibrosis or the replacement of injured cells by fibrous connective tissue.
 Often, a combination of both processes contributes to the repair.”

 Over the years, studies and tests have shown this is a useful treatment for many patients.
 Says Zeiger, “New ligament growth, improved strength, stability, and decreased pain should begin to occur within five to seven weeks from the first treatment.”